zsteinkamp/photodirs/README.md

 * HEIC and RAW files (DNG, CRW, CR2, etc) are converted to JPEG when served
 * Converted/scaled images and videos are cached locally, and preserved between server restarts.
 * CDN-friendly cache headers
-* Support for video!
+* Support for video files

 In my particular use case, Photodirs mounts a share on my NAS called `photos` into its `/albums` mount point.
 I can also drop photos into that NAS share using the native `Files` app on my iPhone.

-I wanted the easiest workflow, where I can select one or more pictures on the phone, tap the Share icon, then tap `Save to Files...`.
+My workflows are as follows:

+### Mobile Workflow
+* Select one or morepictures on the phone
+* Tap the Share icon
+* Tap `Save to Files...`.
+* Select the `photos` share on the NAS (shared via SMB)
+* Either choose an existing directory or create a new one
+* Save the files

+### Desktop Workflow
+* Save any files or create any directories in the `photos` share of the NAS.

 Once the files are written, Photodirs takes notice and scurries off to convert/transcode them, read and cache their metadata, and resize them to the